Pelican-Elegant/elegant/documentation/content/Appearance and Style/modified-date.md

 Elegant will process it and display the last updated as "Jan 22, 2014".

+!!! important "Condition to Display Last Updated"

+    Last Updated is only displayed if the difference between `article.modifed` and `article.date`is more than or equal to a day.

+    This means if you modify and article the same day you add it, then Last Updated will not be displayed.

 ### Deprecated

 !!!
 Danger "Warning: Legacy Variable"